 Boone and Scenic Valley Railroad – Santa Express

-It doesn’t get much more Christmas-y than this.
-The popular Santa Express train, named one of the 30 Best Holiday and Christmas Trains in the US, is a one-hour round trip journey to the quaint but festive “North Pole”.
+It doesn’t get much more magical than this!
+The Boone and Scenic Valley Railroad’s popular Santa Express train, named one of the 30 Best Holiday and Christmas Trains in the US, is a one-hour round trip journey to the quaint but festive “North Pole.”
 Along the way you’ll hear the story of Santa’s Scenic Valley Ride, sing Christmas carols and enjoy hot chocolate and cookies.
 This unique experience has become a memorable family tradition for families across Iowa.
-Pro-tip: holiday pajamas are encouraged, no matter your age!
+Pro-tip: Holiday pajamas are encouraged, no matter your age!

 Where: 225 10th Street, Boone, IA 50036